microsoft/PartnerResources/_docs/Azure/IoT/StudyGuide-AZ-220-MicrosoftAzureIoTDeveloper.md

 * **Added** "Deploy on constrained devices" to "Implement Edge", subtopic "Setup and deploy an IoT Edge Device"
 * **Added** "Secure IoT Edge solutions" to "Implement Edge", subtopic "Setup and deploy an IoT Edge Device"
 * **Added** "Deploy production certificates" to "Implement Edge", subtopic "Setup and deploy an IoT Edge Device"
-* **Modified** Implement and configure offline support (*including local storage*) to "Implement Edge", subtopic "Setup and deploy an IoT Edge Device"
+* **Modified** "Implement and configure offline support (*including local storage*)" to "Implement Edge", subtopic "Setup and deploy an IoT Edge Device"

 ### Skills Measured - Exam update on May 28, 2020
 * **Added** "Custom and industry-focused application templates" to "Provision and Manage Devices", subtopic "IoT Central"